Change how a chart is sorted in a Power BI report

-If you Shift + click a second time on the same column, this will change the sort direction for that column.
+If you Shift + click a second time on the same column, this will change the sort direction (ascending, descending) for that column.
 Furthermore, if you Shift + click a column you have previously added to the sort order, this will move that column to the back of the sort order.

 Saving changes you make to sort order

-Power BI reports retain the filters, slicers, sorting, and other data view changes that you make -- even though you're working in Reading view.
+Power BI reports retain the filters, slicers, sorting, and other data view changes that you make -- even if you're working in Reading view.
 So, if you navigate away from a report, and return later, your sorting changes are saved.
 If you want to revert your changes back to the report designer's settings, select Reset to default from the upper menu bar.